KevinMarquette/kevinmarquette.github.io/_posts/2020-03-10-Powershell-disable-smb3-compression.md

 ## PSSessions

 You may have noticed that I used `New-PSSession` to create sessions instead of using `Invoke-Command -ComputerName`.
-I did this because I tend to run multiple commands back to back on a collection of servers.
+I did this because I tend to run multiple commands back to back on a collection of hosts.
 I first run my script to get the current status.
 This gives me a clear picture of what I am about to change.
-I then run my change for a small set of servers before running it on everything.
+I then run my change for a small set of hosts before running it on everything.
 When I am done, I run the status check again to verify everything is correct.

 While I did include the creation and cleanup of sessions in both examples, I do reuse the sessions over and over when making my changes.

 ## Idempotent changes

-It is important to make your change script safe to execute multiple times on the same server.
+It is important to make your change script safe to execute multiple times on the same host.
 This example is just setting a registry key and it is safe to set that over and over.
 If you are making other changes like deleting a file, make sure the script does not error out if the file does not exist on a second run.

-You never know when you will be part of the way through changing a large group of servers and have to start over for some reason.
-If you can safely rerun your script on the entire group, it saves you from having to go research what servers got changed and exclude them from the next run.
+You never know when you will be part of the way through changing a large group of hosts and have to start over for some reason.
+If you can safely rerun your script on the entire group, it saves you from having to go research what hosts got changed and exclude them from the next run.

 # Configuration management